exsitu-projects/ilatex/TECHNICAL-GUIDE.md

 While the interface with the file system is delegated to Visual Studio Code, which is responsible for reading and writing the content of each source file, the construction and the management of the syntactic structure of each source file is performed by ilatex.

-Unlike most programming languages, LaTeX has no predefined grammar; and there is no way to build a parser accepting all the LaTeX documents that compile using traditionnal parser generators, as explained here.
+Unlike most programming languages, LaTeX has no predefined grammar; and there is no way to build a parser accepting all the LaTeX documents that compile using traditional parser generators, as explained here.
 However, by making a number of assumptions, such as `\` representing the start of a macro and the structure of environments, it is possible to create a parser that accepts a large subset of all valid LaTeX documents, though it may fail in certain situations.
 To maximise parsing success, and unlike more specialised parsers (such as those of [KaTeX] and [MathJax] for mathematics), ilatex uses a fairly high-level grammar, with mostly generic nodes.
 In our experience, this makes the parser more robust for parsing files that mainly contain content (which is what current transitionals are designed for), in contrast with files with a lot of macro definitions, low-level TeX syntax, etc.

 Each file is represented by an abstract syntax tree ([`LatexAST`]), which contains a hierarchical structure of nodes that all extend the same class ([`ASTNode`]).
-Most commands and environments are represented by generic nodes ([`CommandNode`], [`EnvironmentNode`]), with no parameter.
+Most commands and environments are represented by generic nodes ([`CommandNode`], [`EnvironmentNode`]) with no parameter.
-If there are any, they will simply be treated as text or blocks by the parser, and will not belong to the node that represents the command or the start of the environement that preceeds them.
+If there are any, they will simply be treated as text or blocks by the parser and will not belong to the node that represents the command or the start of the environment that preceeds them.
 The few exceptions are either motivated by a technical necessity (such as parsing verbatim content, e.g., `\verb`) or by the need to parse mandatory or optional parameters for commands and envronments that can be visualised in transitionals (such as the settings and the path following the `\iincludegraphics` command).

 All the production rules listed in the `LatexParsers` type generate a node in the AST.
-Each rule is implemented in two ways in the `LatexParser` class: a _parser_, and a _reparser_:
+Each rule is implemented in two ways in the `LatexParser` class: a _parser_ and a _reparser_:

 - The parsers are meant to be used when parsing an entire file, e.g., after recompiling the document;
-- The reparsers are meant to re-parse a fragment of the file once it has been parsed into an AST node at least once, under the assumption that the fragment of the file still represents the same type of node.
+- The reparsers are meant to reparse a fragment of the file once it has been parsed into an AST node at least once, under the assumption that the fragment of the file still represents the same type of node.

 Reparsers are used to update the AST when the content of the file is modified (as notified by the source file manager).
-Beyond improving performance, this design enables to update a transitional when the code it represents is modified in real time (e.g., after each keystroke), without having to parse the whole file again and to either (1) match old AST nodes with new AST nodes or (2) re-create all transitionals, at the risk of resetting the internal state of the transitional whose code is modified.
+Beyond improving performance, this design allows to update a transitional when the code it represents is modified in real-time (e.g., after each keystroke), without having to parse the whole file again and to either (1) match old AST nodes with new AST nodes or (2) re-create all transitionals, at the risk of resetting the internal state of the transitional whose code is modified.
 If the reparser fails (e.g., because the new content of the range of the AST node does not represent the same type of node anymore), the user has two options:

 - They can keep editing the document, e.g., to fix a syntax error that was introduced in the last edit, until the reparser suceeds and generates a new valid AST node;